anuditverma/CiviCRM-OSDI-Files/README.md

 # CiviCRM-OSDI-Files

-### This repository includes support files from the directory of CiviCRM-drupal based site.
+### This repository includes support files for OSDI implementation present within the directory of CiviCRM-drupal based site.